Kenji-Jones/PlayJack_ESP8266/README.md

 - D8 / 15 = CSN   (on NRF24)
 - 3v3     = VCC   (on NRF24)
 - 5V      = WS2812B power (for short strips)

+EDITS
+in WifiManager.h
+_shouldBreakAfterConfig =  = true; // was false
+      this allows the device to update without connecting to internet.